martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   Identifier
   scheme {{URI}} or a DNS SRV Service {{DNS-SRV}}.

-attribute-type-and-value pair:
-: A colloquial name for the ASN.1-based construction comprising a Relative Distinguished Name (RDN), which itself is a building-block component of Distinguished Names.
-See {{LDAP-DN, Section 2}}.

 automated client:
 : A software agent or device that is not directly controlled by a human user.